segmentio/segment-docs/src/unify/quickstart.md

 2. **Events flowing into Connections** from your digital properties where most of your valuable user behavior occurs.
 3. **Unify or Engage identity admin access.** You must have edit access to identity resolution rules.
 You can check your permissions by navigating to [Access Management](https://app.segment.com/goto-my-workspace/settings/access-management){:target="_blank"} in your workspace settings.
 See the [Segment Access Management documentation](/docs/segment-app/iam/) for more details.

+4. This is my change to this document topic.

 ## Step 1: Create a new Developer space

 When you first start working with Unify, you should start by creating a "Developer" space.
 This is your experimental and test environment while you learn more about how Unify works.
 You can validate that identity resolution is working correctly in the Developer space, and then apply those changes to your *Production* space once you're sure everything is working as expected.